-We will have written to you previously to inform you that your son or daughter had been put onto a Think Card so that we could closely monitor their behaviour in school and hopefully see an improvement with our support.
+We will have informed you previously that your son or daughter had been put onto a Think Card so that we could closely monitor their behaviour in school and hopefully see an improvement with our support.
 Sadly, this follow-up letter is to inform you that your son or daughter has been put onto a Report Card because of their persistently poor behaviour over the last few weeks despite our close monitoring.
-This card is a similar format to the Think Card but, as you will see from the card when it comes home, they cannot now access a range of privileges, including attending events at the school that are seen to be treats (e.g. discos) or attend afterschool clubs.
+This card is a similar format to the Think Card but, as you will see from the card when it comes home, they cannot now access a range of privileges, including attending events at the school that are seen to be treats (e.g. discos) or attend after-school clubs.
 In addition, if they represent the school in sports, music or other aspects, they will not be allowed to do this during their time on report.